 Mixing in some items from their current room (see the evolution here) with some newer pieces, the two rooms mix neutrals like white, wood, and brass with pops of color as I’ve always loved from their current room.
 These two smaller rooms are connected by their shared bathroom.

 1. Eleanor Bowmer wallpaper, 2.
 Bunk Beds by Oeuf, 3.
 Cedar and Moss Fjord Light, 4.
 Tamar Mogendorff Shell Pillows and Aelfie Lion Pillow, 5.
 Schoolhouse mini ledges, 6.
-Aurora Petal Wallpaper by Calico, 7.
+Aurora Wallpaper by Calico (in Petal), 7.
 Speckle wallpaper by Studio Cope, 8.
 Craft table by Nico & Yeye and Chairs by Nico & Yeye, 9.
 Reform closet doors, 10.
 Oh Joy! for Lorena Canals washable rug, 11.
 Oeuf bookshelf (from their current room), 12.
 Mohawk wood floors in Beachwood Oak.

 Here are some things to consider when designing kids’ rooms:

 1. Design for longevity.
 If you’re in a home that you hope to stay in for a while, bring in pieces that can evolve with your kids as they grow.
 For example, while we’re getting a bunk bed for now, I chose a bunk bed design that can easily separate and be used individually.
 In the play/craft room, we have two smaller tables that will be pushed together to create one long table.
 But those tables can later separate to bring one into each room to also use as a desk for homework.